kumarjai1/reddclone-microservices/README.md

 ## JavaDocs

     We started with running mvn javadoc:javadoc in the terminal.
-Then opened the index.html in the target folder.
-    For a set up we added the information about the contributors to the project as well as its current version on top of the Model in each microservice.
+Then opened the index.html in the target folder.For a set up we added the information about the contributors to the project as well as its current version on top of the Model in each microservice.
 We continued with adding more comments in the rest of the classes with descriptions of their functionality and what parameters they take and what results they return using annotations such as @param, @return).

 ![alt text](img/JavaDocsPost.png)